Edge of Darkness (1943 film): Original Novel

 Edge of Darkness was based on the debut novel of William Woods.
-Warner Bros. bought the film rights in January 1942 for $30,000.
+Warner Bros.
+Pictures bought the film rights in January 1942 for $30,000.
 The novel was published on April 9, the second anniversary of the German invasion of Norway.

 Development

 Henry Blanke was assigned to produce, Robert Rossen to write the script and Lewis Milestone to direct.
 Milestone later told the press:

 It is twelve years now since I made All Quiet on the Western Front.
 That film embodied the retrospective disillusionment toward another war.
 In Edge of Darkness we are making a picture that has done away with disillusionment.
 We know the enemy we are fighting and we are facing the stern realities of the present war.
 The moral in Edge of Darkness is that 'united we stand, divided we fall'.
 That is the keystone for victory in all the democracies.

 "I can't think of a story about which I could be more enthusiastic," said Blanke about Edge of Darkness.

 The job of writing the script was given to Robert Rossen.
 Milestone later said Rossen "hit on an idiom for the dialogue that had nothing to do with Norway but derived mainly from the language he knew best - the speechways of New York's East Side.
 Since nobody else knew the difference the idiom worked admirably."